-Friday Contestant Briefing.
-Teams should plan to arrive in Manassas, Virginia on Friday, May 14, in time to be at Battlefield High School in Haymarket (9 miles from the hotels in Manassas) well before 7:30 PM.
-There will be a 7:30 PM to 9:00 PM all-contestant briefing at the auditorium of this school.
-Event registration packets, rocket engine orders that were made in advance to the official TARC on-site vendor Hangar11 Hobbies, and rockets shipped ahead to Aurora Flight Sciences to be held for teams, will all be available for pickup at this event starting ninety minutes before the briefing, at 6:00 PM, and will also be available on the flying site Saturday morning.
-We will make and announce the decision at the Friday contestant briefing if the weather forecast for Saturday is so unfavorable (heavy rain or wind above 20 miles per hour) that the flyoff must be postponed to Sunday.
+Event registration packets, rocket engine orders that were made in advance to the official TARC onsite vendor Hangar11 Hobbies, and rockets shipped ahead to Aurora Flight Sciences to be held for teams, will all be available for pickup at this event starting ninety minutes before the briefing, and will also be available on the flying site Saturday morning.
+We will make and announce the decision at the Friday contestant briefing if the weather forecast for Saturday is so unfavorable (heavy rain or wind above 20 miles per hour) that the fly-off must be postponed to Sunday.

+Saturday Flying Schedule:

-Saturday Flying Schedule.
-Teams assigned the first fly-off "launch window" time slot (6:30 AM check-in opening, 8:30-9:30 AM liftoffs) should plan to be at the flying field by 6:30 AM on the day that flying occurs (May 15).
-See "Time Management" below for more explanation of these "launch windows".
-Other teams may choose to arrive later than this, but each team should arrive at least an hour before its assigned rocket check-in time.
+Teams assigned the first fly-off launch window time slot (6:30 AM check-in opening, 8:30-9:30 AM liftoffs) should plan to be at the flying field by 6:30 AM on the day that flying occurs (May 12).
+See the Time Management section for more explanation of these launch windows.
+Other teams may choose to arrive later than this, but each team should arrive at least an hour before its assigned rocket checkin time.
 All teams should plan to remain at the flying site until the conclusion of the award ceremony at 6 PM on fly-off day.
-The barbecue after the award ceremony should end by 8 PM Saturday.
-Teams should be flexible enough in their plans to be able to stay for a May 16 (Sunday) fly-off if bad weather on Saturday forces postponement of the planned flight day of May 15.
+The barbecue after the award ceremony will end before 8 PM Saturday.
+Teams should be flexible enough in their plans to be able to stay for a May 13 (Sunday) fly-off if bad weather on Saturday forces postponement of the planned flight day of May 12.